TRANSCRANIAL DIRECT CURRENT STIMULATION (tDCS)

 The uplifting effects of tDCS on mood, and on improving the symptoms of depression are well documented, and its success in cognitive “brightening”, i.e. in improving working memory, maths ability and reading skills is supported by solid scientific evidence.
 Recently, tDCS has gained great popularity in neurorehabilitation and in stroke recovery.

-One theory explaining the mechanism of action of random noise is the theory of stochastic resonance.
+An additional benefit of adding random noise to a system is predicted by the theory of stochastic resonance.
 Stochastic resonance is a phenomenon of signal amplification through adding noise in non-linear systems.
-Since the brain is largely a non-linear system, adding random noise to it has the potential to enhance focus and processing.
+Since the brain is largely a non-linear system, adding noise (energy) to it, has the potential to enhance weak signals, that would otherwise lack the power to reach a processing threshold.
+This amplification may therefore contribute to optimising functions such as focus, memory and processing.

 At the Bright Brain Centre, we utilise non-invasive electrical brain stimulation as a standalone method to improve mood and emotion regulation, to induce relaxation and to aid performance during specific cognitive and emotion regulation tasks.
 We also apply it in combination with neurofeedback training to speed up training progress.

-Our stimulation is real time EEG and qEEG LORETA-guided and our protocols are 100% personalised to match the individual brain profile, the needs and perceptual thresholds of each client .
+Our stimulation is real time EEG and qEEG LORETA-guided and our protocols are 100% personalised to match each individual’s brain profile, their individual needs and perceptual thresholds.

 More information on who can we help can be found here.